tamarin-prover/tamarin-prover/src/002_installation.md

 `stack`, following the instructions given at
 [Stack's install page](https://github.com/commercialhaskell/stack/blob/master/doc/install_and_upgrade.md).

-After running `git clone` of the Tamarin repository, you have the current development version ready for compilation.
+After running `git clone` on the Tamarin repository, you have the current development version ready for compilation.
 If you would prefer to use the master version, just run `git checkout master`.
 In either case, you can then run `make